Higher dimensional Jordan curves: Introduction

-I would like to thank Jonas Azzam, my supervisor, for suggesting the problem, for his help and support.
-I would also like to thank PCMI/IAS and the organisers of the graduate school of 2018 on Harmonic Analysis: it was here that I learned many tools used in this paper, as explained by Guy David (whom I also thank for the clear explanations).
+The bulk of this work was done while I was a PhD student at Edinburgh under Jonas Azzam.
+I thank him for suggesting the problem, for his help, support and patience.
+I would also like to thank PCMI/IAS and the organisers of the graduate school of 2018 on Harmonic Analysis: it was here that I learnt many tools used in this paper, as explained by Guy David (whom I also thank for the clear explanations).
+Some revision was done while a postdoc under Tuomas Orponen, whom I thank for his support.
+I finally thank Matt Hyde for explaining to me his results.